 We are asking patients to wear face masks in the office.

-Clinical staff and doctor are always wearing surgical masks when interacting with patients.
+Clinical staff and doctor are always wearing surgical masks when interacting closely with patients.
 We recommend you wear a mask as well but it is not required.
-The doctor will wear an N95 filter behind his surgical mask when requested or with high-risk patients.

 We have plexiglass shields between patients and receptionists at the front desk.

 We are using face shields between the phoropter (machine that tests the focus of the eyes) and the doctor when a mask is not practical.

 We are avoiding touching patients directly.

 We are using alcohol-based disinfection on everything the patients touch and all medical equipment.

 Front office and optical staff are wearing masks or face shields when within 6 feet of others outside of the plexiglass guards.